Bohol and Panglao Islands in the Philippines have been on our must-see list for a long time. Every traveler who visits this country sings its praises.

 3 Best Things to Do in Bohol

-This part of Bohol is more about exploring the island and adventure travel.
-The three best things to do in Bohol are:
+Compared to Panglao, Bohol is all about exploration and adventure travel.
+As a result, the three best things to do in Bohol are:

 - Tour the Tarsier Sanctuary